Oluwasetemi/css-note/slides.md

 Every element is contained by a block which is referred to containing block.
 When you absolutety positioned an element, it ignore their parents block to cause an overflow unless the parent use positioned layout.

 Absolutely-positioned elements act just like static-positioned elements when it comes to overflow.
-If the parent sets <kbd>overflow: auto;</kbd>, as long as that parent is the containing block, it will allow that child to be scrolled into view:
+If the parent sets `overflow: auto;`, as long as that parent is the containing block, it will allow that child to be scrolled into view:

 ```html {monaco-run}
 <style>